project-access/project-access.github.io/_posts/2018-06-11-how-access-was-born.markdown

 ---
-title: "Markdown Common Elements"
+title: "How ACCESS was born"
 layout: post
-date: 2016-02-24 22:44
+date: 2018-06-11 12:11
 image: /assets/images/markdown.jpg
 headerImage: false
 tag:
+- access
-- markdown
+- project
-- elements
+- atmospheres
 star: true
 category: blog
-author: johndoe
+author: nestorespinoza
-description: Markdown summary with different options
+description: How ACCESS was born to be what it is now
 ---

 ## Summary: